Debt Collection Agency UK: The Overseas Creditor's Jurisdiction Map

 Not For You: When This Isn't a UK Placement Case

-The debt arose from a contract governed by foreign law.
-A UK agency can still run amicable demand, but any court action requires either a governing-law analysis or, sometimes, proceedings in the stipulated foreign forum.
+A UK agency can still run amicable demand, but any court action requires a governing-law analysis or proceedings in the stipulated foreign forum.
 Confirm with counsel before issuing.

-The debtor is genuinely dissolved.
-Once a UK company is struck off the register, the debt is owed to the creditor by a non-existent entity.
-Restoration to the register under Companies Act 2006 s.1029 is possible but slow and costly.
+Once a UK company is struck off the register, the debt is owed by a non-existent entity.
+Restoration under Companies Act 2006 s.1029 is possible but slow and costly.
 Measure the debt value against the restoration cost before pursuing.

 Frequently Asked Questions